MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 **The *easiest and fastest way* to add a passkey is to add it directly in the Authenticator app.**

 Alternatively, you can add a passkey from your mobile device browser, or through cross-device registration using another device, such as a laptop.
 Your mobile device needs to run iOS version 17, or Android version 14, or later.
-Support for earlier versions of Android is coming soon.

 | Scenario | iOS | Android |
 |------------------|---------------------------------|----------------|